cslylla/herhackathon-2022-merck-challenge-5/README.md

 - Welcome page after login, displaying the Tree of Life, which will grow as the doctors successfully connect patients with trials.
 - Match page, where patients can be matched with clinical trials
 - Patient Dashboard
-- Clinical Trial Dashboard with **PyScript** calculations for the Diversity Index
+- Clinical Trial Dashboard with **PyScript** calculations for the Diversity Index.
+The Diversity index will be highlighted with different colors to indicate if the value is good or bad:
+    - green if the value is bigger than 0.6 (good diversity index)
+  - yellow if the value is between 0.4 and 0.6 (good diversity index)
+  - pink if the value is less than 0.4 (good diversity index)
 - Profile information

 ## 2. Requirements